meh301/HG8045Q/README.md

 Finally, I would love to leave you with the command *display startup info* as it shows what **level 2: Accessing the Hardware UART** was supposed to log but I do not wish to leave anything that can identify my specific ONT unit in case of corporate backlash. ;-P

+In the future, I will quickly demonstrate how you can completely bypass the Huawei hardware and have a direct fibre line to your Pfsense firewall for the ultimate homelab!
+Such things will most probably be published elsewhere but I will link to them in this article.

+I hope to see others build upon this in Japan!